 A "soft knee" is a compression curve where the first few dB of gain reduction occur at very low ratios, gradually increasing as the signal increases (gets louder).
 This makes the onset of compression very hard to detect.
 The knee usually extends for a few dB and gradually flattens out toward a final ratio.
-All the FATSO compressor types have dominant knees except for SPANK.
-The BUSS Type Compressor has a knee that can be as long as 15 dB, It was setup for 3 - 5dB to sound HOT like tape.
+All the Fatso compressor types have dominant knees.
+The Buss Type Compressor has a knee that can be as long as 15 dB, depending on the source.